3D Sensing Technologies and Multi-Sensor Fusion

 Application of 3D Sensing in Augmented and Virtual Reality

-The use of 3D sensing technology in augmented and virtual reality applications has transformed the way we interact with digital environments and information.
+The use of 3D sense technology in augmented and virtual reality applications has transformed the way we interact with digital environments and information.
 Infrared sensors, camera sensors, and time-of-flight technology are key components in enhancing the immersive experience and functionality of AR and VR systems.

 Utilizing Infrared Sensors for Enhanced Visualization